nanog75/hackathon/_wkinstructions/2019-02-01-step-5-playing-iosxr-Yang-Models.md

 There are several tools in the industry that allow you to play around with YANG models on IOS-XR and other Network OS stacks.

-In this workshop we will look at a few of them:
+In this lab we will look at a few of them:

 * The Ansible `netconf_config` module to configure a BGP session on the routers. <https://docs.ansible.com/ansible/2.4/netconf_config_module.html>